-Performance outcomes Acceptable outcomes OR AO8.3 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, an environmental offset is provided for the clearing of endangered regional ecosystems and of concern regional ecosystems .
-Editor's note: Refer to Appendix A: Policy for vegetation management offsets of the code for guidance regarding the provision of an environmental offset .
+Dorformanco outcomos Accontable outcomes Performance outcomes Acceptable outcomes regional ecosystem does not exceed the width or area prescribed in Table 1.
+OR OR AO8.3 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, an environmental offset is provided for any significant residual impact from clearing of endangered regional ecosystems and of concern regional ecosystems .
+Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to the relevant Queensland Environmental Offsets Policy .
 Essential habitat PO9 Maintain the current extent of essential habitat .
 AO9.1 Clearing does not occur in an area of essential habitat.
 OR AO9.2 Clearing in essential habitat does not exceed the widths or areas prescribed in Table 1.
-OR AO9.3 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, an environmental offset is provided for the clearing of essential habitat .
-Editor's note: Refer to Appendix A: Policy for vegetation management offsets of the code for guidance regarding the provision of an environmental offset .
+OR AO9.3 Clearing only occurs where an area of essential habitat is isolated and small in size and at risk from threatening processes, for the prescribed species.
+OR AO9.4 Where it can be demonstrated that clearing cannot be avoided, and the extent of clearing has been minimised, an environmental offset is provided for any significant residual impact from clearing of essential habitat .
+Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to the relevant Queensland Environmental Offsets Policy .
 Acid sulfate soils PO10 Clearing activities do not result in disturbance of acid sulfate soils or changes to the hydrology of the location that will either: (1) aerate horizons containing iron sulfides, or (2) mobilise acid or metals.
 AO10.1 Clearing does not occur in land zone 1 , land zone 2 or land zone 3 .
 OR AO10.2 Clearing in land zone 1 , land zone 2 or land zone 3 in areas below the 5 metre Australian Height Datum only occurs where: (1) it does not involve mechanical clearing (2) the acid sulfate soils are managed consistent with the State Planning Policy, Department of State Development, Infrastructure and Planning, 2013 and with the Soil Management Guidelines in the Queensland Acid Sulfate Soil Technical Manual, Department of Natural Resources and Mines, 2002.
 OR AO10.3 The application is a development application where a local government is the assessment manager.